markbarnes/sermon-browser/sb-includes/readme.txt

 = 0.34 =
 * Added: Support for WordPress MU!
-* Changed: Will now create ‘uploads’ folder if it doesn’t already exist.
+* Changed: Will now create 'uploads' folder if it doesn't already exist.
 * Fixed: YLT and WEB Bibles now display correctly.
 * Fixed: Minor bug affecting those who have renamed their Wordpress database.